-MFS normally invests the fund's assets primarily in equity securities.
+MFS normally invests at least 80% of the fund's net assets in equity securities.

-MFS focuses on investing the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies).
-Growth companies tend to have stock prices that are high relative to their earnings, dividends, book value, or other financial measures.
+In selecting investments for the fund, MFS is not constrained by any particular investment style.
+MFS may invest the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies), in the stocks of companies it believes are undervalued compared to their perceived worth (value companies), or in a combination of growth and value companies.

-While MFS may invest the fund's assets in securities of companies of any size, MFS primarily invests in securities of companies with large capitalizations.
+MFS may invest the fund's assets in securities of companies of any size.